Top 3 Trends in Data Infrastructure for 2021

 It makes sense that as data increases, companies will invest more time in enabling their teams to find the data they need, document it, and reduce rework.
 Data discovery engines like Lyft’s Amundsen and Uber’s Databook aim to improve the productivity of data users by providing a search interface for data.
 These tools rely on metadata, which support productivity and compliance by allowing data infrastructure to scale as companies grow.
 The goal of data discovery is to make data more FAIR: findable, accessible, interoperable, and reusable.

 There are different use cases for data lakes versus data warehouses.
 Each is designed for different purposes and for different end users.
 For example, data warehouses are typically used by analysts for the purpose of collecting business intelligence—they contain flat files that have been explicitly processed for their work.
 On the other hand, data lakes are set up and maintained by data engineers who integrate them into data pipelines.
 Data scientists work more closely with data lakes as they contain data of a wider and more current scope.

 Data lakehouses are exactly what they sound like: a combination of data lakes and data warehouses.
-Companies like Delta Lake and Snowflake have created solutions to provide a single source of truth for data that combines the benefits of data lakes and data warehouses.
+Platforms like Snowflake and Databrick's Delta Lake have created solutions to provide a single source of truth for data that combines the benefits of data lakes and data warehouses.
 Data lakehouses implement data warehouses’ data structures and management features for data lakes, which are typically more cost-effective for data storage.
 At the same time, they retain the schema and versioning of the data.
 With data lakehouses, data scientists will be able to conduct both machine learning and business intelligence.